pebble-dev/pebble-dev.github.io/_posts/2025-10-09-rebbles-in-a-world-with-core.md

-Because Rebble doesn't produce revenue from hardware sales like Core does, and we're not requiring that Core users have a Rebble subscription, we've mde it work by agreeing that Core will pay us a reasonable amount to cover our costs and to support the maintenance of Rebble Web Services.
+Because Rebble doesn't produce revenue from hardware sales like Core does, and we're not requiring that Core users have a Rebble subscription, we've made it work by agreeing that Core will pay us a reasonable amount to cover our costs and to support the maintenance of Rebble Web Services.
 Our agreement with Core is non-exclusive; if anyone else wants to build PebbleOS hardware and use the Rebble app store, hit us up and we'd love to get you in